takoyakidath/mcstatusbot-1/README.md

 - Add secondary ping server to improve network load handling
 - Code update to align with RFC1918 standards (Private IPs can no longer be monitored.
 Your bot must be publicly accessible in order for the bot to reach it)

+As usual, please open an issue here if you notice any bugs/abnormal behaviour.
+Thank you!

 ### Usage notes:

 **Bedrock servers:** to use the `/status` and `/monitor` commands, you must set the `type` option to "Bedrock" for the bot to function correctly.